Bounds on screened dark energy from near-Earth space-based measurements

-In this work, we investigate screened dark energy using a selection of the space–based tests outlined above.
-Within the formalism of Ref.~\cite{Zhang2016} at first post-Newtonian order (1PN) (see also Ref.~\cite{Feleppa2024}), we obtain the leading corrections induced by chameleon, symmetron, and dilaton to three key observables:~(i) the geodetic precession of a gyroscope as measured by Gravity Probe B, (ii) the pericenter precession inferred from LAGEOS-2, and (iii) the Sagnac time delay in a prospective orbital setup employing state-of-the-art space clocks; we then map these predictions onto the screening parameter space and compare them with Solar-System and laboratory bounds.
+In the context of high–precision space–based tests of General Relativity, landmark experiments include Gravity Probe B \cite{Buchman2000,Everitt2015}, Lunar Laser Ranging \cite{Bertotti1987,Williams1996}, LARES-2 \cite{Capozziello2015,Ciufolini2023}, LAGEOS-2 \cite{Iorio2004,Ciufolini2004,Iorio2009}, very-long-baseline interferometry (VLBI) \cite{Schuh2012,Otsubo2020}, the GINGER ring-laser program \cite{Altucci2023,DiVirgilio2024}, and the GRACE/GRACE-FO gravity missions \cite{Tapley2004,Abich2019}, among others.
+These experiments tighten bounds on the PPN coefficients $\gamma$ and $\beta$ and on associated non-Keplerian effects, thereby constraining broad classes of fifth-force and modified-gravity scenarios (see, e.g., Refs.~\cite{Lambiase2013,Radicella2014,Mariani2024,Lévy20242}), including screened models; with current timing capabilities, Sagnac-type orbital configurations using space-qualified clocks also emerge as sensitive probes of tiny departures from General Relativity in Earth’s field, complementing the tests above \cite{Aliberti2025}.~In the following, we investigate screened dark energy using a selection of the space–based tests outlined above; within the formalism of Ref.~\cite{Zhang2016} at first post-Newtonian order (1PN) (see also Ref.~\cite{Feleppa2024}), we obtain the leading corrections induced by chameleon, symmetron, and dilaton to three key observables:~(i) the geodetic precession of a gyroscope as measured by Gravity Probe B, (ii) the pericenter precession inferred from LAGEOS-2, and (iii) the Sagnac time delay in a prospective setup employing state-of-the-art space clocks; we then map these predictions onto the screening parameter space and compare them with Solar-System and laboratory bounds.
 This yields new constraints, thereby excluding previously allowed regions of parameter space.
-For detailed forward modeling that relaxes Earth’s spherical symmetry, see Ref.~\cite{Lévy2024}; for an instrument-level route, see Ref.~\cite{Borràs2021}, where the authors translate MICROSCOPE electrostatic-stiffness residuals into chameleon bounds.

-Although experiments such as Cassini set tight limits on $\gamma$, screening makes the mapping to model parameters source-dependent:~the Sun’s potential self-screens strongly, whereas Earth’s shallower potential and lower ambient density partially lift screening, allowing larger departures near Earth; hence, bounds coming from experiments around the Earth can remain competitive — sometimes stronger — once translated to chameleon, symmetron, and dilaton parameters.

-The paper is organized as follows.~In Sec.~\ref{sec:screened st theories}, we review the formalism we employ, where the 1PN metric is expressed in terms of the environment-dependent effective gravitational strength $\mathcal{G}$ and PPN parameters $\gamma$ and $\beta$.~In Secs.~\ref{subsec:chameleon}--\ref{subsec:dilaton}, we then specialize these results to the three screening mechanisms of interest — chameleon, symmetron, and dilaton, respectively.
-Sec.~\ref{sec:Solarsystemtests} summarizes the relevant space-based Solar–System tests — Gravity Probe B (Sec.~\ref{subsec:GPB}), Sagnac (Sec.~\ref{subsec:Sagnac}), and LAGEOS-2 (Sec.~\ref{subsec:LAGEOS2}) — and presents the corresponding screened-gravity predictions and our constraint methodology.
-In Sec.~\ref{sec:results} we apply these results to the three mechanisms, delineate the excluded regions, and compare them with benchmark Solar–System bounds.
-Sec.~\ref{sec:conclusions} concludes with a summary of the main findings and a discussion of future directions.
+In what follows, we work in units with $c=\hbar=1$ and with signature convention $\{-,+,+,+\}$.